 Only a Superior Court judge can order an expungement, so this intermediate step is necessary.
 However, once the order is entered, it is up to the county prosecutor to make sure all of the appropriate parties are given notice of the expungement, thus saving you time and money in terms of attorney's fees.

-You Can't Always Get It
+But You Can't Always Get the Quickie Expungement!

-This expungement is not always available, though.
+This type of expungement is not always available, though.
 If the charges were dismissed as part of a plea deal (e.g. you plead guilty to trespassing and agreed to a permanent ban from the store in return for the shoplifting charges being dropped), then the arrest for shoplifting cannot be expunged.
 In order for this to work, the charge or charges themselves must be out-and-out dropped.

 Need Help with This?